Aspiring to join the Steve Jobs “crazy ones,” we must think different.

 Not too long ago, it dawned on me that the oft-heard protein question was based on the simple fact that the vast majority of people in the Western world truly believe that they need to eat animal protein in order to be healthy.
 And why shouldn’t they?
 It has been drilled into their brains since they were two years old.

 But here’s the primary problem.
 Since everyone naturally assumes that we truly need to eat animal protein, many of the earth-saving, resource-saving and life-saving benefits of plant-based eating never even make it to the table for consideration.
-Even brilliant scientists who know that meat & dairy calories require twenty times more land, water and energy; never even consider suggesting that humankind stop eating animal-based foods.
+Even brilliant scientists who know that meat & dairy calories require up to twenty times more land, water and energy; never even consider suggesting that humankind stop eating animal-based foods.
 (See a short video of one of those brilliant thinkers at the end of this post)

 Dispelling the Protein Myth.
-But once all those brilliant scientists, physicians and world leaders discover that they have been duped their entire lives about something so basic — then they may very well channel their collective anger into a robust plan to correct the horrible damage that has resulted from a century of duping.
+But once all those brilliant scientists, physicians and world leaders discover that they have been duped their entire lives about something so basic — they may very well channel their collective anger into a robust plan to correct the horrible damage that has resulted from a century of duping.
 Therefore, our top priority should be to dispel that protein myth — in a big way.
 I’m talking about leveraging the incredible power of our professional advertising industry to spread the word to our target demographic.
 Let’s begin that discussion with one of the tenets of advertising…

 Effective Frequency.
-How many times must must people hear a message before believing it?
+How many times must people hear a message before believing it?
 Or before changing their behavior?
 Of course, that depends on many things.